-Name of the property=Value Description of the property Example Comment SERIALIZE= <true false></true false> This property enables you to serialize the wizard at the level of the control.
+Name of the property=Value Description of the property Example Comment destroyed.
+Defines if the control is kept and hidden when going from one page to another (=TRUE) instead of being destroyed (=FALSE).
+"Boolean" type property.
+SERIALIZE= <true false></true false> This property enables you to serialize the wizard at the level of the control.
 If the serialization of the root node is active (=TRUE), you can deactivate it at the level of the control.
 By default, this property has the value of the SERIALIZE property at the root node.
 HELP = "help" This property enables you to include help text in HTML format into the control of a wizard.
 You access this help by pressing SHIFT+F1.